 Today Universal Orlando has revealed an impressive set of new details for the Wizarding World of Harry Potter – Diagon Alley expansion.
 Though a specific opening date has not yet been announced, progress is moving steadily behind the London waterfront facades to create an impressively large addition to the world of “Harry Potter” that will span both Universal parks.

 In fact, Diagon Alley is so huge that while Universal has released quite a lot of information about Diagon Alley, it’s nowhere near fully unveiled, leaving many surprises for the coming months leading up to its summer 2014 opening date.
-Along with today’s announcements arrives new concept art showing off what many areas of the finished expansion will look like.
+New concept art shows off what many areas of the finished expansion will look like along with today’s announcements.

 Video: Wizarding World of Harry Potter – Diagon Alley artwork and preview